 Figure 1.
-Relationship of stand loss and yield at 0% stand loss yield across all locations in 2016.
+Relationship between stand loss and yield at 0% stand loss yield across all locations in 2016 and 2017.

 Figure 2.
-Relationship of stand loss and yield at 20% stand loss yield at all locations in 2016.
+Relationship between stand loss and yield at 20% stand loss yield at all locations in 2016 and 2017.

 Figure 3.
-Relationship of stand loss and yield at 40% stand loss yield at all locations in 2016.
+Relationship between stand loss and yield at 40% stand loss yield at all locations in 2016 and 2017.

 Figure 4.
-Net returns for stand loss trials across all locations in 2016.
+Net returns for stand loss trials across all locations in 2016 and 2017.

 Plant Population Trial: At the optimal planting date (Mid-May); untreated and fungicide only seed yielded higher than the seed treated with insecticide + fungicide at the lower seeding rate (Figure 5).
 However, untreated and fungicide only treated seed yield decreased as seeding rate increased but the neonicotinoid insecticide seed treatment stabilized yield across all six plant populations.
 At the late planting date (Mid-June); untreated and fungicide only seed increased in yield as plant population increased and the neonicotinoid seed treatment yielded higher and stabilized yield across all six plant populations.
-Overall, regardless of planting date, the IST stabilized yield across all six plant populations.
+Overall, regardless of planting date, IST stabilized yield across all six plant populations in 2016 and 2017.

 Figure 5.
-Plant population yields at optimal planting date across all locations in 2016.
+Plant population yields at optimal planting date across all locations in 2016 and 2017.

 Figure 6.
-Plant population yields at late planting date across all locations in 2016.
+Plant population yields at late planting date across all locations in 2016 and 2017.